February 1, 2023

 A telltale sign of foal scours is a wet, manure-soiled tail and backside.
 Fecal consistency can range from watery to pasty, with different colors, and may contain blood or casts.
 You should also closely monitor foals less than 30 days old for colic or hypermotility (loud and rumbly intestinal sounds), as these indicate digestive disturbance.
 The tips below can help you treat diarrhea and have your foal up and bounding about again quickly.

 Little foals enter a big pathogen-filled world, and owners should be on high alert for signs of infection especially during the first month.
 An above-normal temperature and increased heart rate or respiration accompanying diarrhea are key indicators.
-Equine rotavirus and salmonella are two common causes of diarrhea.
+Equine rotavirus and salmonella are two particularly common instigators of diarrhea.

 If you suspect your foal has an infection, separate it from other foals to prevent the spread.
 Also, be cautious about running for the antibiotic on your barn shelf without first getting professional diagnosis and treatment recommendations.
 Veterinarian Roberta M. Dwyer notes why in this American Association of Equine Practitioners article: